Engaging with the “Newhouse Mafia”: 3 Questions to Ask Alumni

 Lessons Learned with Dennis Kinsey

-Dennis Kinsey, a distinguished figure in the field of public relations, serves as both the director of the public diplomacy and global communications program and a professor of public relations at the Newhouse School.
+Dennis Kinsey, a distinguished figure in the field of public relations, serves as a professor of public relations at the Newhouse School.

 Kinsey is from the small town of East Liverpool, Ohio, where he attended East Liverpool High School.
 During his early academic years he wasn’t interested in most subjects, but a special topic political science class in high school caught his attention.